LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 Most of the packages are at their latest version as of August 2020.

-Most notably, all supported languages except for Octave and C++ has been upgraded.
-Depending on the language, some syntax might have changed, so be sure to test your code to see if they work on a newer version.
+Most notably, all supported languages except for Octave and C++ have been upgraded.
+Depending on the language, some syntax might have changed, so be sure to test your code to see if it works on a newer version.
 Here's a list of all the languages we support and the version changes:

 | Language | Old version | New version |
 | - | - | - |